-BILGE PUMPS/FLOAT SWITCH
+BILGE PUMPS/FLOAT SWITCHES

 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
 A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-These switches are wired directly to the batteries.
-They function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
-Batteries should be inspected frequently to ensure proper operation.
-The bilge pumps are also equipped with switches at the helm.
-When a switch is in the "off" position, the pump is off unless activated by the float switch.
+These switches are wired directly to the batteries via breakers in the battery select switch box and should be inspected frequently to ensure proper operation.
+The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the "off" position.
+The pumps are also equipped with switches at the helm.
+When a switch is in the "on" position, the pump will run continuously.
+A pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.